-This year, the theme for World Oceans Day is “Gender and the Ocean”, an opportunity to explore the gender dimension of humankind’s relationship with the ocean.
+World Oceans Day's theme “Gender and the Ocean” is an opportunity to explore the gender dimension of humankind’s relationship with the ocean.

 Gender equality is the equal valuing by society of both the similarities and the differences between women and men and the different roles they play.

-The 2019 edition of World Oceans Day will strive to build greater ocean and gender literacy and discover possible ways to promote gender equality in ocean-related activities such as marine scientific research, fisheries, labour at sea, migration by sea and human trafficking, policy-making and management.
+The 2019 edition of World Oceans Day focused on ways to build greater ocean and gender literacy and discover possible ways to promote gender equality in ocean-related activities such as marine scientific research, fisheries, labour at sea, migration by sea and human trafficking, policy-making and management.

 PEQUEÑOS POLIZONES INVASORES: UNDP-GEF-IMO GloFouling Project.
 Lea más

 PREVENTING MARINE HITCHHIKERS: UNDP-GEF-IMO GloFouling Project.
 Read more

 I International Conference of Women in Fisheries: "Conclusions Dossier: Interventions and key speakers".
 Read more

 I Conferencia Internacional de Mujeres de la Pesca: "Dossier de conclusiones.
 Intervenciones y destacados".
 Lea más

 I Conférence Internationale des Femmes Dans la Pêche : "Conclusions dossier: interventions et points importants".
 Lire plus